 representing families in this tragedy.

 The families of victims are urged not to accept any preliminary offer of compensation presented to them by Ethiopian Airlines since families who accept the airline’s initial offer may very well be prohibited from filing any subsequent legal actions against it and perhaps even Boeing.

-Kreindler & Kreindler offers to review correspondence and compensation offers from Ethiopian Airlines or their insurer to family members of crash victims at no charge and with no obligation.
+Kreindler & Kreindler aviation accident attorneys offer to review correspondence and compensation offers from Ethiopian Airlines or their insurer to family members of crash victims at no charge and with no obligation.
 We will review the documents and correspondence and provide our legal advice to the family or their representative free at no charge.

 Ethiopian Airlines Flight 302 Accident